cocos/cocos-docs/en/ui-system/components/editor/videoplayer.md

 Click **Add Component** at the bottom of **Properties** panel and select **VideoPlayer** from **UI Component** to add the **VideoPlayer** component to the node.

-For more information about VideoPlayer's scripting interface, please refer to the [VideoPlayer API](../../../api/en/classes/video.videoplayer.html) documentation.
+For more information about **VideoPlayer**'s scripting interface, please refer to the [VideoPlayer API](../../../api/en/classes/video.videoplayer.html) documentation.

 ## VideoPlayer Properties